rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 In this post I will mostly try to use _empirical_ and _deductive_ when referring to the thought process, I will use _pragmatist_ and _theorist_ when referring to people.

 Empirical (to avoid using inductive[^inductive]) reasoning draws general conclusions from observations.
 E.g. certain software functionality will work because we tested it (notice how well software testing fits in to this definition).
-Thinking about software testing as an empirical process allows us to consider things like bias[^biasdef] (e.g. did we miss a range of scenarios?), observation sample size (did we test enough?), correlation vs causality (e2e tests are unstable, is there something wrong with e2e testing itself?), if observations are balanced (adequate coverage of test scenarios across functional areas)...
+Thinking about software testing as an empirical process allows us to consider things like bias[^biasdef] (e.g. did we miss a range of scenarios?), observation sample size (did we test enough?), correlation vs causality (e2e tests are unstable, is there something wrong with e2e testing itself?), if observations are balanced (adequate coverage of test scenarios across functional areas), establish observation baseline ([_add_blank_target golden testing](https://en.wikipedia.org/wiki/Characterization_test) for complex deterministic code)...
 Here is an exaggerated example of a correlation vs causation problem: "Each time I test the app it works just fine, yet users keep reporting issues.
 Something's wrong with these people!".
 But is it even more fun to think about both experiments and observations.